-You can use the Identify Variants (WES-HD) ready-to-use workflow to call variants in the mapped and locally realigned reads.
+You can use the Identify Variants (WES-HD) template workflow to call variants in the mapped and locally realigned reads.
 The workflow removes false positives and, in case of a targeted experiment, removes variants outside the targeted region.
 Variant calling is performed with the Fixed Ploidy Variant Detection tool and the Structural Variant Caller.

-The Identify Variants (WES-HD) ready-to-use workflow accepts sequencing reads as input.
+The Identify Variants (WES-HD) template workflow accepts sequencing reads as input.

 To run the Identify Variants (WES-HD) workflow, go to: